to the home page

 1. SFCC will disburse your loan in two equal installments, generally, one in the fall term and one in the spring.

 2. Your loan money must first be used to pay for any balance owed to SFCC, such as tuition, fees and textbooks.
-If loan funds remain, you will receive them by check on our regularly scheduled disbursement days along with any other aid you may be receiving.
+If loan funds remain, you will receive them by check or direct deposit (depending on your instruction) on our regularly scheduled disbursement days along with any other aid you may be receiving.

-3. Loans that cover one term must be disbursed in two equal amounts.
+3. Loans that cover one term will only be disbursed in two equal amounts.
 In this case, you will receive your second check shortly after midterm.

-4. You cannot receive your student loan disbursement until 6 credit hours have begun.
+4. Your student loan will not disburse until you are attending 6 credit hours.
 If you are enrolled in late starting classes, your disbursement may be delayed.

 Top of page